sudheermuthyala/terraform-/09-terraform-modules/README.md

 ## Terraform Modules
-- A module is a collection of *.tf files kept together in a directory
+- A module is a collection of *.tf files kept together in a directory,